webrecorder/web-replay-gen/README.md

 | --------------- | ---------------------------------------------- | ---------- | ------------------------------------------------------------------------------------------------- |
 | `replayBaseURL` | `"https://cdn.jsdelivr.net/npm/replaywebpage"` | `string`   | Base URL for ReplayWeb.page scripts. `replay.version` will be ignored if a base URL is specified. |

+This option can only be set at build-time (i.e. when you run `npm run build`.)
+Updates to `replayBaseURL` in your output `_site/wrg-config.json` file will have no effect.

 </details>

 <details>